erindesmond/ABC-MUSIC/README.md

 You can see that the network has learned some of the structure of ABC format, and is even beginning to write titles for its tunes.

 ##### Postscript
-I was able to successfully convert the ABC files to staff notation and play some (though not all) of the tunes with MuseScore 2.
+I was able to successfully convert the ABC files to staff notation and play some of the tunes with MuseScore 2.
 Here are some of my favorite titles:

 1. Cone Blcen Cherronatee
 2. Slio Keleoso